Large-scale estimation of random graph models with local dependence: Introduction

-The paper is structured as follows.
+The remainder of our paper is organized as follows.
 Section~\ref{sec:hergm} introduces models.
-Section \ref{sec:approximation} discusses likelihood-based inference based on approximations of the likelihood function that are supported by theoretical results and Section~\ref{sec:variational} takes advantage of such approximations to estimate models.
-Section~\ref{sec:sim_full} presents simulation results and Section~\ref{sec:application_ergm} applications.
+Section \ref{sec:approximation} discusses likelihood-based inference based on approximations of the likelihood function motivated by theoretical results, and Section~\ref{sec:variational} takes advantage of such approximations to estimate models.
+Section~\ref{sec:sim_full} presents simulation results and Section~\ref{sec:application} presents an application.

-{\em Other, related literature.} It is worth noting that a recent paper by \citet{ThKa17} considers estimating nonparametric exponential-family random graph models from large networks.
-We consider a more challenging task than \citet{ThKa17}, because we consider models with additional structure in the form of neighborhood structure and focus on the estimation of neighborhood structure as well as parameters, whereas \citet{ThKa17} consider models without neighborhood structure and focus on the estimation of parameters.